Florence in a Day

 Where do we meet?
 Where does it end?

 The tour meets near the Uffizi Gallery and ends at the Accademia.
-Your confirmation email will have the exact meeting point details along with a map, and 24/7 phone number.
+Your confirmation email will have the exact meeting point details along with a map.
 You are welcome to stay in the museum and explore more after the tour is done.

 What costs will I need to cover on the day?